JsonLevine/grow-therapy-jason-levine/README.md

 ## SearchBar
 ![Mock search bar image](/src/assets/SearchBarMock.png)

 This bar appears at the top of the page and is the entrypoint to displaying the results.
-The Search Bar is made up of 3 smaller components, as wel as a Search button.
+The Search Bar is made up of 3 smaller components, as well as a Search button.
 This button commits the search given the parameters specified in the DatePicker, ResultCountPicker, and CountryPicker:

 ### DatePicker
 ![Mock date picker](/src/assets/DatePickerMock.png)